In 2013, the Department of Theatre and the Clarence Brown Theatre introduced a program in new play development.

 Based on the training success of this process, we began the same three year cycle with the new first year MFA class of 2018.
-We commissioned Christopher Pena to develop a new play based in workshops with the actors in 2016 and ’17, to be produced in spring of 2018.
+We commissioned Christopher Pena to develop a new play based in workshops with the actors in 2016 and 2017, for production in 2018.
+Most Recently, Anthony Clarvoe was commissioned to write People Where They Are, which followed the same timeline and was produced late in 2019.

 This program has received enthusiastic support from our faculty, our actors, and the CBT community, including offers of funding to foster and sustain it.
 It offers our actors and designers a vital experience in collaboration and the creation of new work.